hadjShell/Leetcode-Solution-Java/Leetcode_solution.md

 * Top-down: recursion; Bottom-up: iteration

 * **Backtracking loops a decision tree by DFS.
-DP, indeed, dfs the tree too; however, it breaks down the tree to subtrees**
+DP, indeed, dfs the tree too; however, it breaks down the tree to subtrees and cut off unnecessary branches**

 * How does DP work?